Debmalya0132/MachineLearningProjects/README.md

 - `templates`: This directory contains HTML templates used in the web application.

 ## Author
-Sanjay Kumar Prasad, You can also visit my GitHub profile: @Debmalya0132
+Debmalya Chatterjee, You can also visit my GitHub profile: @Debmalya0132

 Feel free to reach out with any questions or feedback regarding the project.